OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/05-Review_Webpage_Content_for_Information_Leakage.md

 ## Test Objectives

-- Review webpage comments and metadata to find any information leakage.
+- Review webpage comments, metadata, and redirect bodies to find any information leakage.
 - Gather JavaScript files and review the JS code to better understand the application and to find any information leakage.
 - Identify if source map files or other front-end debug files exist.

 ## How to Test

-### Review webpage comments and metadata
+### Review Webpage Comments and Metadata

 HTML comments are often used by the developers to include debugging information about the application.
 Sometimes, they forget about the comments and they leave them in production environments.
 Testers should look for HTML comments which start with `<!--`.